 (See our Disney World Packing List page to find a poncho for your trip and our Disney Attractions for Rainy Days page to find the best theme park rides when the weather turns south)

 Another weather factor you can almost certainly count on is the high heat and humidity during the summer months.
-Temperatures in excess of 100 degrees are not out of the question during the months of June – September.
-These scoring temps can make you scramble to find the nearest air-conditioned building or run for the nearest pool.
+Temperatures over 100 degrees are not out of the question during the months of June – September.
+These scoring temps can make you scramble to find the nearest air-conditioned building or grab your bathing suit and run for the nearest pool.
 Even so, you can have a wonderful experience at Disney World even when the weather is less than ideal.

 The upside is that most days at Disney World experience comfortable weather for outdoor activities, more so than in other parts of the country.
-There are certain times of the year that are more predictable and storm-free.
-Spring and fall are the seasons with the best weather, whereas winter is cooler and summer is obviously the hottest.
+In addition, certain times of the year are more predictable and storm-free.
+Spring and fall are the seasons with the best weather, whereas winter is cooler, and summer is obviously the hottest.